mariovalney/api-improver-for-woocommerce/README.md

 It's awesome and we love it but sometimes we need more from API REST.

+## Endpoints ##

+### /products ###

+Will search for a category by "name" and "slug" (in this order) if "id" is not provided.

 ### How to Use ###

 Easy and quick!

-Just activate "Woo API Improver" and it's done.
+Just activate "API Improver for WooCommerce" and it's done.
 No configurations.

 ### Translations ###

-You can [translate Woo API Improver](https://translate.wordpress.org/projects/wp-plugins/woo-api-improver) to your language.
+You can [translate API Improver for WooCommerce](https://translate.wordpress.org/projects/wp-plugins/woo-api-improver) to your language.

 ### Review ###